Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 Now you can acquire sample geospatial data from the Snowflake Marketplace.

-- Navigate to the `Data > Marketplace` screen using the menu on the left side of the window
+- Navigate to the `Marketplace` screen using the menu on the left side of the window
 - Search for `OpenStreetMap New York` in the search bar
-- Click the `Sonra OpenStreetMap New York` tile (should be the first tile in the list)
+- Find and click the `Sonra OpenStreetMap New York` tile

 ![marketplace-listing-image](assets/snowflake_listing.png)